pavoltravnik/maxims-of-law/maxims-of-law.md

 Aestimatio praeteriti delicti ex postremo facto nunquam crescit.
 The estimation of a crime committed never increased from a subsequent fact.
 Bac.
 Max.
 Reg.
 8.

-Ambiguitas verborum latens verificatione suppletur; nam quod exfacto oritur ambiguum verificatione facti tollitur.
+Ambiguitas verborum latens verificatione suppletur; nam quod ex facto oritur ambiguum verificatione facti tollitur.
 A hidden ambiguity of the words is supplied by the verification, for whatever ambiguity arises concerning the deed itself is removed by the verification of the deed.
 Bacon's Max.
 Reg.
 23.

 Aqua cedit solo.
 The water yields or accompanies the soil.
 The grant of the soil or land carries the water.